weesBees/EnergySathi/README.md

 Humidity sensors:(SENSOR DONE) monitor moisture in the air and rooms

-Carbon dioxide/other gases sensors: measure teh harmulf gass level to make more or less ventilation accordingly.
+Carbon dioxide/other gases sensors(SENSOR DONE): measure teh harmulf gass level to make more or less ventilation accordingly.

 some type of elctric parameters measure and storing device:  to measeure the electric usage and t change it.
 Can be done by-
      1- hack multimeter(hard,cheap)